tshepang/blog/content/wajig-2-3-released.md

     instead of simply being read from a separate file.
 Advantage is that it should now remain more up-to-date.
--   The usage info for each COMMAND was store on its own file, and the aliases were symblic links to them.
+-   The usage info for each COMMAND was store on its own file, and the aliases were symbolic links to them.
 Now that's ugly, but I did it that was some time ago because I could not think of a better, quick way.
 The ugly solution is simple, but it added over a 100 files in user machines, which is just bad design.
 Well, modern Linux-based